intervinn/indium/README.md

 # State of Indium
 Mostly this is a practice project, and the base code was written during a random rush of motivation.
 In order to become a solid project it is yet to be fully documented, and some implementations are to be reconsidered.

+Also, I hope to begin working on templating and providing batteries-included middleware such as CORS.

 Many inspiration on code structuring was taken from [DiscordLuau](https://github.com/DiscordLuau/discord-luau).